atlassian/escalator/docs/configuration/command-line.md

 ### `--cloudprovider`

 The cloud provider to use.
-Cloud provider configuration and be found [here](../cloudprovider/README.md).
+Cloud provider configuration can be found [here](../deployment/README.md).